 He explained that the design incorporated several “Easter Eggs” including the W and E on the compass representing Willow and Eric (as well as West and East).
 The star is the North Star and the sun is rising/setting behind a snow-capped mountain range fronted by a forest, two environments we spend a lot of time in.
 My response again was “Cool, Thank You.
 I like it but….”

 My major issue was the dog being white as Willow is the opposite of white.
 I did a quick and ugly inversion and sent him back this.

-So, yes, the dog is now black but the mountains look like they are snow-covered and topped with a coating of oil or coal dust and the sun is now the moon or some black horror coming to obliterate us all so….
+So, yes, the dog is now black but the mountains look like they are not snow-covered but topped with a coating of oil or coal dust and the sun is now the moon or some black horror coming to obliterate us all so….

 My friend fixed those issues and sent me back the third version with all those little tweaks incorporated as well as in three color versions.